mulesoft-consulting/ASMonAzure/README.md

 <a id="step10"></a>
 ### **STEP 10**: Create APIs

-- We will now use now use Anypoint Service Mesh auto discovery to create API's in Anypoint Platform.
+- We will now use Anypoint Service Mesh auto discovery to create API's in Anypoint Platform.
 We will create API's for Customer, Inventory, Order and Payments services that are used by the demo application.

 - Before creating the APIs, ensure the Anypoint Platform user has **API Manager Environment Administrator** permission, in addition to **Manage APIs Configuration**.
 This can be done by your organization admin in **Access Management*.